How to Stop a Dog from Chewing on Wood?

 2. Provide Alternatives: Offer safe chew toys like durable rubber or teething toys for puppies.

-3. Deterrent Sprays: Use bitter-tasting sprays (bitter apple, vinegar solution) to discourage chewing.
+3. Deterrent Sprays: To discourage chewing, use bitter-tasting sprays (bitter apple, vinegar solution).

 4. Exercise & Play: Ensure your dog gets plenty of physical activity and mental stimulation to prevent boredom.